 In different Bible translations, the term fearfulness is expressed as fear, timidity, and even cowardice.
 It conveys a lack of bravery, courage, and confidence.
 The Lord did not give us such a disposition.
 Instead, as this verse teaches, God provides us with a spirit of power, love, and sound judgment.

+The verse says that God has given us power.
 We do not find power in our own strength, but through the power of Jesus Christ that resides in us.
 This is the same power that raised our Lord from the dead (see Ephesians 1:19-20).
-It is capable of far more than we can imagine, giving us the strength to face all circumstances and accomplish all that we encounter.
+Such power is capable of far more than we can imagine, giving us the strength to face all circumstances, and even calm anxiety.

 Lastly, God provides sound judgment, sometimes translated as self-control.
-This pertains to our thoughts as much as our actions.
-Because we have the mind of Christ, we have the divinely-given ability to see ourselves as Jesus does: powerful and able as we walk in His strength.
+This encompasses our thoughts as much as our actions.
+Although it seems out of reach, we have the divinely-given ability to see ourselves as Jesus does: powerful and able as we walk in His strength.

-As your stay mindful today in calming anxiety, work toward memorizing 2 Timothy 1:7.
+As your stay mindful today to calm anxiety with God’s power, work toward memorizing 2 Timothy 1:7.
 Write it on a notecard or in your journal, then say it repeatedly until it begins to sink deep into not only your mind but your spirit.
-Let the truth of God wash over your anxiety and bring you His perfect peace.
+As you do, the truth of God will wash over your anxiety and bring you His perfect peace.

 Have a blessed, calm, and peaceful day as you allow the Word of the Lord to give you strength.